Chances are pretty good that you already have some of the basic picture framing tools needed to make beautiful frames.

 While the table saw is the workhorse - if you are looking to add some creativity, decorative profiles and produce even nicer frames some of these other tools, which you may already have, will improve your efficiency and quality:

-A router is another very versatile tool in the workshop and it's on the picture framing tools list of most framers who make frames from lumber..
+A router is another very versatile tool in the workshop and it eventually ends up on the wish list.

 I upgraded to the Kreg model pictured above because of the size of the work surface, the ability to roll it out of the way when I'm finished and the quality of Kreg products.

-When it comes to picture framing tools, an orbital sander shows its value when you reach the finishing stage, (compared to a sheet sander ans hand sanding).
+When it comes to picture framing tools, an orbital sander shows its value when you reach the finishing stage, (compared to a sheet sander or sanding by hand).

-A sheet sander moves back and forth 9as does hand sanding) and can leave scratches in the surface that become noticeable during the staining and finishing process.
+A sheet sander moves back and forth (as does sanding by hand) and can leave scratches in the surface that become noticeable during the staining and finishing process.
+You also have to cut sheets of sandpaper and manually attach them to the sander using what can only be described as a less than convenient way.

 There are several different joints you can use to put a picture frame together, but the standard for craftsmanship is a perfect miter joint.

-...however, a miter saw can really speed up the process and with a proper fence system (store purchased or handmade) you can be certain of identical cuts and perfect miter joints in less time.
+...however, a miter saw, with a proper fence system (store purchased or handmade) is also capable of producing accurate, identical cuts and perfect miter joints.

 Either way, using a miter saw or a table saw, making sure your blades are set at 45° angles and the opposing rails are identical in width and length is crucial.